 - The single largest national program is the NSF-sponsored Research Experiences for Undergraduates (REU) program.
 Each year, the NSF supports many different programs across the country in all areas it funds.
 Although the details vary with the specific program, most of them involve a small group of undergraduates for 8 to 10 weeks working together on some research problem.
 You get some travel expenses and a modest stipend.
 Last year there were programs in many areas of mathematics, including numerical analysis, probability, geometry, discrete mathematics, fractals, parallel computing and nonlinear dynamics, not to mention REU's in other disciplines.
 A brief description is given on the NSF website.
 The NSF has a search page to help you find a suitable program.
 The Mathematical Sciences list has more than 50 programs in many areas.
 The American Mathematical Society also has an REU page providing brief descriptions of REU programs and individual links.
 Additionally, AMS maintains a site of NSF REUs here.

 - IAS/PARK CITY MATHEMATICS INSTITUTE.
 This is a very interesting program bringing together research mathematicians, graduate and undergraduate students, college and high school teachers to work for three weeks on a single topic from a variety of perspectives.
 The 2007 topic was Statistical Mechanics; the topic for 2008 is Analytic and Algebraic Geometry.
-The summer school program is described here, and there are links to forms and more information.
-Application deadline is January 20.
+Application deadline is January 31.

 - One successful program aimed at freshmen and sophomores is the Carleton Summer Mathematics Program for Women.
 This is a four-week program emphasizing the development of mathematical research skills on topics not usually available in the undergraduate curriculum.
 Only open to women.
 Application deadline is February 22.